JakeRoggenbuck/hackdavis-2025/README.md

 - 🧪 **Debugging Tools**: Step-through execution and variable inspection
 - 📱 **Responsive Design**: Works seamlessly on desktop and mobile
 - 🌐 **Cloud Integration**: Save and share your projects

+## 💡 Pro Tips & Tricks

+### Code Organization
+- Use meaningful labels and variable names
+- Group related code into functions
+- Add comments to explain complex logic
+- Keep functions small and focused

+### Performance Optimization
+- Use variables for repeated values
+- Minimize wait times between movements
+- Optimize movement patterns
+- Use loops for repetitive actions

+### Debugging Techniques
+- Add strategic `mov wait` commands to slow down execution
+- Use variables to track state
+- Print debug information to the terminal
+- Test functions in isolation

 ## 📊 Architecture